NMRTeamTBI/MultiNMRFit/README.md

 ## What is MultiNMRFit?
-MultiNMRFit is a scientific tool designed to fit a serie of 1D spectra (acquired individually or as pseudo 2D spectra).
+MultiNMRFit is a scientific tool designed to extract quantitative information (chemical shifts, signal intensity, coupling constants, etc) from a serie of 1D spectra (acquired individually or as pseudo 2D spectra) by fitting.

 It is one of the routine tools that we use for NMR studies of metabolic systems at the [NMR](http://www.toulouse-biotechnology-institute.fr/en/research/physiology-and-engineering-of-microbial-metabolism/rmn.html) and [MetaSys](http://www.toulouse-biotechnology-institute.fr/en/research/physiology-and-engineering-of-microbial-metabolism/metasys.html) teams and at [MetaToul platform](http://www.metatoul.fr) of the [Toulouse Biotechnology Institute](http://www.toulouse-biotechnology-institute.fr/en/).